GCS Virtual Schools

 Additional High School Credit Courses

-Additional high school credit courses are taught online, offering increased flexibility for students in rising 7th through 12th grades.
-This option is available for both brick and mortar and virtual students, in addition to Any student who has the permission of the school counselor and principal may participate.
-A student may enroll in a Virtual Program course to resolve a scheduling conflict, to make up lost credit due to transfer from one school to another, to repeat a course failed, or to take additional courses to get ahead.
-South Carolina’s state virtual program, an additional option, offers online courses in collaboration with local school districts to rising 9th through 12th graders.
-For Greenville County Schools students, registration for both programs is through the home school counselor and requires permission from the school.
+Additional high school credit courses are taught online, offering increased flexibility for students in rising 7th through 12th grades, through Greenville County Schools’ adjunct virtual program- GCVSP.
+This option is available to 7th through 12th grade students in fall, spring or summer terms who are either brick and mortar students or fully virtual students.
+A student may register to take one or two online courses in GCVSP’s high school virtual program to resolve a scheduling conflict, to take additional courses to get ahead, to make up lost credit due to transfer from one school to another, or to repeat a course failed.
+South Carolina’s state-sponsored virtual program, VIRTUALSC, an additional option for students in grades 9th through 12th grades, offers online courses in collaboration with local school districts.
+For Greenville County Schools students, registration in either program (GCVSP or VIRTUALSC) is through the student’s school counselor at the school where the student is currently enrolled.

 Greenville Early College Program